Record and download logs

 There are two buttons on the right side of each log: button allows to save it, and button deletes it.

-Now when the logs are downloaded, you can use RTKLIB software from Emlid docs to start working with your data.
+Now when the logs are downloaded, you can use Emlid Studio to start working with your data.

 To learn more about PPK, check the How PPK works guide.